ryantigi254/FSD-Mental-Health-Safety-Benchmark/Assignment 2/reliable_clinical_benchmark/Uni-setup/docs/studies/study_c/study_c_drift.md

 **Advanced Technique**: Uses NLI (DeBERTa-v3) for contradiction detection.
 This is inspired by Dialogue NLI research for clinical conflict detection.
 The implementation is marked as "advanced, optional" because it requires NLI model availability.

-**Reference**: Clinical LLM Framework / Dialogue NLI for contradiction detection
+**Reference**: DeBERTa-v3 NLI cross-encoder model card: https://huggingface.co/cross-encoder/nli-deberta-v3-base

 **Trade-offs**:
 - Advice extraction is heuristic-based (keyword matching).
 More sophisticated extraction (e.g., dependency parsing) could be added as future work.